A place your business can call home in Franklin County, Maine

 Most recently Woodworth has been leading the Franklin County Broadband Initiative which aims to create access to reliable high-speed internet throughout Franklin County.
 This has required broad outreach to, and buy-in from, towns, businesses, and citizens.
 Woodworth formerly served as the Executive Director of Maine Huts & Trails where he successfully led that organization through a four-year period of significant growth.
 As an entrepreneur, Woodworth has an appreciation for the challenges facing business owners.
 As an outdoor enthusiast, he also recognizes the tremendous natural assets that Franklin County offers and the potential for a growing tourism economy.
 Woodworth stated, “This is a pivotal time for GFDC.
 I am excited by the challenges and by the opportunities for the communities of Franklin County.”
 Charlie and his wife Merrie reside in Freeman Township.

-Morgan Spencer is the Executive Assistant for Greater Franklin Development Council and currently resides in Farmington.
-Morgan is a recent graduate of the University of Maine at Farmington with a BA in Business Economics.
+Morgan joined Greater Franklin Development in 2016 and resides in downtown Farmington.
+Morgan is a graduate of the University of Maine at Farmington with a BA in Business Economics.

 Morgan grew up in Wilton and knows the Greater Franklin County area well.
-Soon after beginning her degree at UMF, she realized that local economic development was the field she wanted to pursue.
-She is passionate about the area, the state of Maine, and the ever-changing potential it holds.
+Soon after beginning her degree at UMF, she realized that the economic wellbeing of the area and other rural Maine communities were very important to her.
+She is passionate about our region, the state of Maine, and the ever-changing potential it holds.